Best Bowling Shoes for Beginners (2025 Picks & Guide)

 #3 3G Tour Black

-Want to start strong with a pro-level feel?
-The 3G Tour Black delivers top-notch grip, comfort, and a secure fit right out of the box.
+Want a strong start with a pro-like feel?
+The 3G Tour Black offers great grip, comfort, and a locked-in fit.

 #4 KR Strikeforce Flyer Mesh

-Looking for one of the best bowling shoes for beginners under $60?
-This one is tough to beat.
+Want the best bowling shoes for beginners under $60?
+This pick offers great value from the start.

 #5 Brunswick Renegade